hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 10: Authentication, Authorization and Security.md

 ### 10.143.
 Implementing Rate Limiting

 We will use the `express-rate-limit` package to implement rate limiting.
-We will create a new middleware:
+We will create a new middleware after installing the `express-rate-limit` package:

 ```js
 //...